-In addition to our responsibilities under the Code of Practice, we have a number of other audit responsibilities, as follows:
+Therefore, as well as our general responsibilities under the Code of Practice a number of other audit responsibilities also follow in respect of the Pension Fund, such as:

-- We read your Narrative Report and Annual Governance Statement to check that they are consistent with the financial statements on which we give an opinion and our knowledge of the Council. - We carry out work to satisfy ourselves that disclosures made in your Annual Governance Statement are in line with requirements set by CIPFA. - We carry out work on your consolidation schedules for the Whole of Government Accounts process in accordance with NAO group audit instructions. - We consider our other duties under legislation and the Code, as and when required, including: - giving electors the opportunity to raise questions about your 2022/23 financial statements, consider and decide upon any objections received in relation to the 2022/23 financial statements; - issuing a report in the public interest or written recommendations to the Council under section 24 of the Local Audit and Accountability Act 2014 (the Act). - application to the court for a declaration that an item of account is contrary to law under section 28 or a judicial review under section 31 of the Act - issuing an advisory notice under section 29 of the Act - We certify completion of our audit.
+- We read any other information published alongside the Council's financial statements to check that it is consistent with the Pension Fund financial statements on which we give an opinion and is consistent with our knowledge of the Authority. - We consider our other duties under legislation and the Code, as and when required, including: - Giving electors the opportunity to raise questions about your 2022/23 financial statements, consider and decide upon any objections received in relation to the 2022/23 financial statements; - Issue of a report in the public interest or written recommendations to the Fund under section 24 of the Act, copied to the Secretary of State. - Application to the court for a declaration that an item of account is contrary to law under Section 28 or for a judicial review under Section 31 of the Act; or - Issuing an advisory notice under Section 29 of the Act. - We carry out work to satisfy ourselves on the consistency of the pension fund financial statements included in the pension fund annual report with the audited Fund accounts.